magnars/dash.el/README.md

 ### Function combinators

 These combinators require Emacs 24 for its lexical scope.
-So you'll have to include them with `(require 'dash-functional)`.
+So they are offered in a separate package: `dash-functional`.

 * [-partial](#-partial-fn-rest-args) `(fn &rest args)`
 * [-rpartial](#-rpartial-fn-rest-args) `(fn &rest args)`